Oriented coloring on recursively defined digraphs: Introduction

-Oriented colorings of special digraph classes seem to be uninvestigated up to now.
-The main reason is that the oriented chromatic number of the disjoint union of two oriented graphs can be larger than the maximum oriented chromatic number of the involved graphs (cf.\ Figure \ref{ex-spe} and Example \ref{ex-disj-u2}).
-In this paper we consider oriented coloring problem restricted to oriented co-graphs, which are obtained from directed co-graphs \cite{BGR97} by omitting the series operation.
-Oriented co-graphs were already analyzed by Lawler in \cite{Law76} and \cite[Section 5]{CLS81} using the notation of transitive series parallel (TSP) digraphs.
+Oriented coloring of special digraph classes seems not to be investigated up to now.
+The main reason is that the oriented chromatic number of the disjoint union of two oriented graphs can be larger than the maximum oriented chromatic number of the involved graphs (cf.\ Figure \ref{ex-spe} and Example~\ref{ex-disj-u2}).
+In this paper, we consider the oriented coloring problem restricted to oriented co-graphs, which are obtained from directed co-graphs \cite{BGR97} by omitting the series operation.
+Oriented co-graphs were already analyzed by Lawler in \cite{Law76} and \cite{CLS81}~(Section 5) using the notation of transitive series parallel (TSP) digraphs.
 We give several characterizations for oriented co-graphs and show that for oriented co-graphs, the oriented chromatic number of the disjoint union of oriented graphs is equal to the maximum oriented chromatic number of the involved graphs.
-Further, we show that for every oriented graph the oriented chromatic number of the order composition of oriented graphs is equal to the sum of the oriented chromatic number of the involved graphs.
-To show this we introduce an algorithm that computes an optimal oriented coloring and thus the oriented chromatic number of oriented co-graphs in linear time.
+Further, we show that for every oriented graph the oriented chromatic number of the order composition of oriented graphs is equal to the sum of the oriented chromatic numbers of the involved graphs.
+To show this, we introduce an algorithm that computes an optimal oriented coloring and thus, the oriented chromatic number of oriented co-graphs in linear time.
 We also consider the longest oriented path problem on oriented co-graphs.
 It turns out that within oriented co-graphs the oriented chromatic number is equal to the length of a longest oriented path plus one.
 Further, we give a linear time algorithm for the graph isomorphism problem on oriented co-graphs.
-Our results provide a useful basis for exploring the complexity of $\OCN$ related to width parameters.
+Since oriented co-graphs have a directed NLC-width of one \cite{GWY16}, our results provide a useful basis for exploring the complexity of $\OCN$ related to width parameters (cf.~Section~\ref{sec-con}).